maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

     penalty = 0
     answernote = prt1-1-T

-The system will automatically evaluate `ta` to create `ans1` and then mark the question using this information.
+The system will automatically evaluate `ta` to create the value taken to be the student's answer `ans1` and then assess the answer using this information.
 It will match up the actual outcomes with those you specified.
 This automates the testing process.

 You can add as many tests as you think is needed, and it is usually a sensible idea to add one for each case you anticipate.
 Add in another test case for